UnrealMultiple/TShockPlugin/ProgressControls/README.en.md

-# ProgressControl program
+# ProgressControl plan

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author:, Yu Xue
+- Authors: Fructus Aurantii and Feather Studies
 - - 出处: [github](https://github.com/skywhale-zhi/ProgressControl)
-- This is a TSHOCK server plug -in mainly used for automation:
+- This is a Tshock server plug-in mainly used for automation:
-- Reset the server, restart server, execute commands, control NPC progress, backup or delete files
+- Reset the server, restart the server, execute commands, control NPC progress, back up or delete files.
-- 1. Be able to automatically reset the map
+- 1. The map can be automatically reset.
-- Can set the size, mode, seeds, names, map storage directory, and other functions of resetting maps
+- You can set the functions of resetting the size, mode, seed, name, map storage directory and so on of the map.
 - 2. Can automatically restart the map
-- According to the current port, map data to restart the Tyraria server
+- Tara rhea server can be restarted according to the current port and map data.
 - 3. Can automatically execute instructions
-- Automatically execute the instruction you want to set, support the original and other plug -ins
+- Automatically execute the instructions you want to set, and support the original and other plug-ins.
-- 4. Based on the boss and NPC according to time.
-If the time is not possible, it will disappear automatically
+- 4. The Boss and NPC are banned according to the time.
+If you can't play before the time, it will disappear automatically.
-- 5. The instruction function can also delete or copy the specified path file (clean and backup)
+- 5. The command function can also delete or copy files with specified paths (for cleaning and backup).

 ## Update log